Suppose you want to extract a range of values from a query table, such as the ten highest or lowest stocks or best- or worst-selling

 Enter 1 for howMany (the number of values you want to output) in the Manual Input view and click.

-Observe the output streams in the Application Output view.
+Observe the output streams in the Output Streams view.
 Note that:

 The topNtuples stream contains one tuple having fields value and symbol.
 It is the highest value in the table.